 Benefit coverage while on sick leave or long-term disability leave

 You are still covered under your UBC Benefits Plan while you are on a paid short-term sick leave.
-If you are on a long-term disability leave, UBC will pay both the employer and employee portions of any premiums associated with your benefit plan.
+If you are on a long-term disability leave, UBC will pay both the employer and employee portions of any premiums for any benefits you were enrolled in as of your date of disability (excluding staff pension).

-If you are on unpaid medical leave, you are required to pay the full cost of benefit premiums if you wish to continue your benefits coverage.
+If you are on unpaid medical leave, you are required to pay the full cost of benefit premiums and contributions if you wish to continue your benefits coverage.

 Access to EFAP and counselling

 You may want to seek emotional support to help you deal with your illness or injury.
 You can speak with a counsellor and receive support through the Employee and Family Assistance Plan (EFAP).
-UBC’s EFAP provider, Morneau Shepell, offers confidential and voluntary counselling support that is available in-person and by phone, web or mobile app.
-In addition to counselling, Morneau Shepell offers WorkLife Services that can assist you in areas of family, financial and legal support.
+UBC’s EFAP provider, TELUS Health, offers confidential and voluntary counselling support that is available in-person and by phone, web or mobile app.
+In addition to counselling, TELUS Health offers WorkLife Services that can assist you in areas of family, financial and legal support.